Letter to Students Interested in the Jazz Bands, Mustang Band, Wind Orchestra and/or Wind Ensemble

 - Clarinet Ensemble

 - Percussion Ensembles

-The Mustang Marching Band was honored to perform in San Francisco in February for the Chinese New Year parade, performing before an estimated one million people along the parade route.
+The Mustang Marching Band was honored to perform in San Francisco in February for the Chinese New Year parade in 2014 and 2015, performing before an estimated one million people along the parade route.

 The University Jazz Band No. 1 recently played a swing dance in Sacramento (with an invitation for a return engagement at any time), and a performance at San Francisco's highest rated jazz club, the Savanna.
 The jazz bands have also performed on tour in Puerto Rico, Brazil, and China in the past several years.

 Please be aware that only 10-20% of the members of the Cal Poly Bands are music majors.
 Because of this, our performing ensembles are carefully designed to be compatible with the heavy academic demands of students—like you—from other areas of the university.
 With our very limited rehearsal schedules, you will have ample time to participate.